About Joyworks!

 Joyworks! exists to empower people to bring about change

 These days 70% of illnesses are caused by stress, and we laugh three times less than we did in the 1950s.
 Over the last decade, antidepressant prescriptions have more than trebled in Scotland and nearly doubled in England (British Journal of General Practice 2009).
-In any one year, three in 10 employees will have a mental health problem.
-And over 91 million working days are lost due to mental illness each year in the UK.

-Joyworks! wants to change these statistics for the better.
-Our mission is to unite people through laughter and the creative arts, reduce feelings of stress and feelings of isolation, transform limiting beliefs and in doing so improve health and happiness.
+Our mission is to unite people through laughter and the creative and theatre arts, reduce feelings of stress and feelings of isolation, transform limiting beliefs and in doing so improve health and happiness.

 The Science of Laughter